 About product planning

-The discovery is followed by planning where the client receives a detailed document on how the improvements can be implemented as a part of the digital product strategy.
+The audit is followed by planning where the client receives a detailed document on how the improvements can be implemented as a part of the digital product strategy.

-If your startup or enterprise is interested in product discovery or product planning book a consultation with us.
+If your startup or enterprise is interested in product audit or product planning book a consultation with us.